Peer Navigators: One on One Support

 Meet our Peer Navigators

-Anth, Sarah, Beau or Emil can support you as you navigate your HIV journey, whether you have been recently diagnosed or have been living with HIV for some time.
+Anth, Sarah, Carlos or Emil can support you as you navigate your HIV journey, whether you have been recently diagnosed or have been living with HIV for some time.
 They offer a knowledgeable, supportive environment in which you can explore your concerns and fears about living with HIV.
 They can also connect you to other programs, help you with referrals to other services and provide information on many aspects of living with HIV.

 ANTH